IFAKA/opd/README.md

 Ok, let me explain.
 Rituals implies fear to god if you don't do the action
-And that primitive fear, helps to mantain the attention,
+And this primitive fear, helps me to mantain the attention,
-that's why since the beggining of the human story
+that's why since the beggining of the human story people do
-people do that (there are rituals that last days and
+that (there are rituals that last days and people who
-people who practice it still remember what to do without
+practice it still remember what to do without any kind of
-any kind of technology)
+technology)
-Requirement, believe in the consequences
+Requirement, believe in the consequences, don't sin

-System is the enviroment where Habit & Ritual live
+System is the enviroment where Habit & Ritual live.
 The next following system is what i am doing:
 habit & (ritual)